home-assistant/supervised-installer/README.md

 This method is considered advanced and should only be used if one is an expert in managing a Linux operating system, Docker and networking.

-**If you have issues, don't report this to us.
-You are responsible for your system if you use this installer.**

 ## Installation

 Run as root (sudo su):